 Cerebral palsy can range from very mild to severe.
 Many times, children aren’t diagnosed right away because their symptoms are so mild.

-It isn’t until they get a little older and start demonstrating developmental delays sitting, standing, or walking that a motor impairment may become evident.
+It isn’t until they get a little older and start demonstrating developmental delays, such as having trouble with sitting, standing, or walking, that a motor impairment may become evident.

 Is Cerebral Palsy Genetic?

 Just because a parent has cerebral palsy does not mean that their child will also have cerebral palsy.

 In fact, a child with a parent that has cerebral palsy is no more likely to develop cerebral palsy than a child with a parent that does not have CP.

 Although genetic factors may contribute to an infant being born with cerebral palsy, there is no single gene responsible for CP.